 Sometimes, I just want to talk about travel.
 Talk about where I’ve been, where I’m going, where you’ve been, where you’re going.
 With other travelers, would be travelers, or travel writers – you know, people who “get it.”
 Their reactions are supportive and excited when sharing my stories and lifestyle.
 Their lists and stories are even more enticing and make my list of destinations even longer.
 The traveler and travel writer community in San Francisco is lively and full of story tellers, adventurers, and wanderlusters.

-Every month, I join the gang at Travel Massive (planned by the fabulous Lauren) and share tales and a boozy late dinner with new friends and fellow travelers and bloggers: Spencer from The Traveling Philosopher, Kelly from By The Seat of My Skirt, Nico from 10TimesOne, Andy from Lonely Planet, and Mike from Ethical Traveler.
+Every month, I join the gang at Travel Massive and share tales and a boozy late dinner with new friends and fellow travelers and bloggers: Spencer from The Traveling Philosopher, Kelly from By The Seat of My Skirt, Nico from 10TimesOne, Andy from Lonely Planet, and Mike from Ethical Traveler.
 In June, travelers Simon and Erin from Never Ending Voyage popped into San Francisco and we met up for an afternoon at SOMA – a perfect prelude to our TBEX good times.
 In October, I was one of the featured speakers at the annual Meet Plan Go Event.
 In November, I spoke at the Bay Area Traveler Writer’s annual industry meeting about travel blogging with Spud Hilton, travel editor of the San Francisco Chronicle, and Andy Murdock, digital editor at Lonely Planet.

 San Francisco is also a hotbed for travel writers – there’s the helpful Bay Area Traveler Writers.
 There are excellent essay and publication classes at the San Francisco Writer’s Grotto, taught by professional travel writers Chris Colin and Laura Fraser.
 Book Passages hosts an annual conference and hosts readings of travel writing and author meet and greets.